-- A. A political organization that fails to file a required Form 1120-POL or Form 900 or fails to include required information on those returns is subject to a penalty of \$20 per day for every day such failure continues.
+A. A political organization that fails to file a required Form 1120-POL or Form 900 or fails to include required information on those returns is subject to a penalty of \$20 per day for every day such failure continues.
 The maximum penalty imposed regarding any one return is the lesser of \$10,000 or 5 percent of the gross receipts of the organization for the year.
-In the case of an organization having gross receipts exceeding \$1,000,000 for any year, the penalty is increased to \$100 per day with a maxiof \$50,000. mum penalty § 6652(c)(1)(A). - 48.
-Q. Are the Forms 1120-POL and Forms 990 filed by political organizations publicly available? - A. Yes, the Forms 1120-POL and the Forms 990 filed for taxable years beginning after June 30, 2000 will be made available for public inspection by the Service. § 6104(b).
-In addition, each political organization must make a copy of its returns available for public inspection during regular business hours at its principal office (and any regional or district offices having at least three paid employees) in the same manner as annual information returns of § 501(c) organizations are made available.
+In the case of an organization having gross receipts exceeding \$1,000,000 for any year, the penalty is increased to \$100 per day with a maximum penalty of

+\$50,000. § 6652(c)(1)(A).
+41. Q. Are the Form 1120-POL and Form 990 filed by political organizations publicly available?

+A. Yes, the Form 1120-POL and the

+Form 990 filed for taxable years beginning after June 30, 2000 will be made available for public inspection by the Service. § 6104(b).
+The political organization must make a copy of its returns available for public inspection during regular business hours at its principal office and any regional or district offices having three employees or more in the same manner as annual information returns of § 501(c) organizations are made available.
 It must also provide a copy of the returns to any person requesting a copy in person or in writing without charge other than a reasonable charge for reproduction and postage in the same manner that § 501(c) organizations provide copies of their annual returns. § 6104(d)(1).
-If an organization's returns are widely available under § 301.6104(d)-3 (such as on the Internet), the organization need not respond to requests for copies so long as it provides the web site address where the returns are available to the person making the request.
+If an organization's returns are widely available under § 301.6104(d)-3 of the Procedure and Administration Regulations (such as on the Internet), the organization need not respond to requests for copies.
 Returns only need to be made available for three years after filing. § 6104(d)(2).
-Contributor information must be disclosed to the public. § 6104(d)(3)(A). - 49.
-Q. What if the political organization does not make its Forms 1120-POL and Forms 990 publicly available? - A. A penalty of \$20 per day may be imposed on any person with a duty to comply with the public inspection requirement for each day a failure to comply continues.
-The maximum penalty that may be incurred for any failure to disclose any one return is \$10,000. \$ 6652(c) (1)(C).
+Contributor information must be disclosed to the public. $\S 6104(d)(3)(A)$ .

+42. Q. What if the political organization does not make its Form 1120-POL and Form 990 publicly available?

+A. A penalty of \$20 per day will be imposed on any person with a duty to comply with the public inspection requirement for each day a failure to comply continues.
+The maximum penalty that may be incurred for any failure to disclose any one report is \$10,000. \$ 6652(c)-(1)(C).

+IV.
+General

-- IV.
-General - 50.
-Q. What if the filing date for any of these forms falls on Saturday, Sunday or a holiday? - A. If any due date falls on a Saturday, Sunday or legal holiday, the organization may file the report on the next business day. - 51.
-Q. Where can organizations get copies of the various forms? - A. The various forms (Form SS-4, Form 8871, Form 8872, Form 1120-POL, and Form 990) and their instructions are available by calling 1-800-TAX-FORM (1-800-829-3676) or via the Internet at the IRS Web Site at www.irs.gov in the "Forms and Publications" section. - 52.
-Q. What if an organization has questions regarding the notice and reporting requirements or has any problem obtaining an EIN? - A. For more information or if an organization has any problem obtaining an EIN, organizations may call the TE/GE Customer Service Center at 1-877-829-5500.
+43. Q. Where can organizations get copies of the various forms?

+A. The various forms (Form 8871, Form 8872, Form 1120-POL, and Form 990) and their instructions are available by calling 1-800-TAX-FORM (1-800-829-3676) or via the Internet at the IRS Web Site at www.irs.gov in the "Forms and Publications" section.
+For more information, organizations may call the Customer Service Center at 1-877-829-5500.